harryngict/NetworkCompose/README.md

 - **Automation Support:**
   - **Mocking with FileSystem:** Simulate network responses effortlessly during automated testing by mocking responses from a local file system.
-  - **Mocking with UserDefaults:** Streamline your automated testing with the ability to mock network responses stored in UserDefaults.
   - **Customized Automation with Expectations:** Tailor your automated testing by customizing network response mocking with specific expectations.

 ## II.
 Testability